benpiper/yokeru-integration-demo/README.md

 - **Transport**: outbound calls use HTTPS; the webhook server should be fronted by TLS termination (the bundled FastAPI app does not terminate TLS itself).
 - **Secrets**: `YOKERU_WEBHOOK_SIGNING_SECRET` ships with a deliberately bad default (`dev-secret-change-me`) so misconfiguration is loud during smoke tests.
 Production deploys must override it; the recommended pattern is a 32+ byte random value from a secret manager.

-PHI redaction is best-effort pattern matching — it is not a substitute for not logging the field in the first place.
+PHI redaction is best-effort pattern matching, it is not a substitute for not logging the field in the first place.
 Treat it as a backstop, not a license.

 ## Testing